Monogenic Hypertension

 Structure

-The kidneys and blood vessels play a crucial role in regulating blood pressure.
+The and blood vessels play a crucial role in regulating blood pressure.
 In monogenic hypertension, a mutation affects the way these organs function, leading to increased blood pressure.

 Blood Supply